IvoVellekoop/openwfs/docs/source/development.rst

     poetry sync --all-extras
     poetry run pytest tests

+Important: this requires both `poetry` and `python` to be on the system path.
+If you get error messages in the process, first verify that you can run both programs from the command line.
 Where the `poetry config` is not strictly required, but it tells Poetry to create the virtual environment in a `.venv` subfolder of the project, making it easier to find.
+Instead of `--all-extras`, you can also pick the extras you need.
+The options are `--extras opengl`, `--extras nidaq`, `--extras genicam`, `--extras zaber`, `--extras doc` and `--extras dev`.
+For development and testing, you require at least `--extras dev`.

 For `uv`